Isar Aerospace / NASA Spaceflight – B. Kenniston

 Overview

-Develops and operates the two-stage Spectrum small-satellite launch vehicle, designed to lift up to 1,000 kg to sun-synchronous LEO and ~1,500 kg to LEO.
+Develops and operates the two-stage Spectrum small-satellite launch vehicle, designed to lift up to ~1,000 kg to low Earth orbit (~700 kg to sun-synchronous orbit).
 Revenue model is dedicated and rideshare commercial smallsat launch services from Andøya Spaceport in northern Norway — the first operational orbital launch site on continental Europe.
 Customer base targets European institutional payloads (ESA, EU IRIS² constellation, national defense ministries) and commercial smallsat operators seeking sovereign European launch alternatives to SpaceX Transporter and Indian PSLV rideshare.
 Pricing reportedly competitive with Rocket Lab Electron in the dedicated-mission segment.

 Business